Universal-Team/db/docs/_3ds/devilutionx.md

   <ul dir="auto">

-  <li>Some builds (like Windows) are not ready yet and will be uploaded over the next
+  <li>Some builds (like 3DS) are not ready yet and will be uploaded over the next
   couple of days</li>

   </ul>'